-Leatherman Multitools are some of the finest multitools made.
+Leatherman multi-tools are some of the finest multi-tools made.
 They originated the idea of a multitool after Tim Leatherman traveled to Europe and found Swiss Army Knives did not do everything he needed.
-Leatherman Multitools have been evolving ever since offering a variety of models including Leatherman Tools with screwdrivers, scissors, strap cutters can openers and more.
-Leatherman Tools are not available for export from the US.
+Leatherman multi-tools have been evolving ever since offering a variety of models including Leatherman Tools with screwdrivers, scissors, strap cutters can openers and more.
+Leatherman products are only available to ship within the US.

 Leatherman Brewzer The Brewzer has been designed to pop the top on your favorite beverage in just one try, making it the only keychain bottle opener you'll ever need.

 Leatherman Cam This powerhouse is perfect for bow maintenance on the hunt or at the range.